 Treatment of Haglund Deformity

-The treatment includes following.
+The treatment includes the following.

 NSAIDs like diclofenac or ibuprofen are used to reduce inflammation and pain.
-Topical analgesics directly applied to the region also causes reduction of symptoms
+Topical analgesics directly applied to the region also causes a reduction of symptoms

 Ice packs or bag of ice is applied to the area for about 20 minutes.
 Avoid direct application of ice on the skin.